mmansour67/recovery-lab/README.md

 ## Project layout

-See `src/lib/experiments/` (assignment generation, eligibility rules, date-linking, validity, check-ins) and `src/lib/analysis/` (difference-in-means, uncertainty interval, adjusted regression, confidence labeling, result narrative) for the parts worth reading first — every function there takes plain data in and returns plain data out, with no direct database access, which is what makes them unit-testable without a live DB.
+Start with `src/lib/experiments/` (assignment generation, eligibility rules, date-linking, validity, check-ins) and `src/lib/analysis/` (difference-in-means, uncertainty interval, adjusted regression, confidence labeling, result narrative).
+Every function there takes plain data in and returns plain data out, with no direct database access, which is what makes them unit-testable without a live DB.

-`src/lib/whoop/` holds the OAuth flow, token refresh (with the locking WHOOP's refresh-token rotation requires), the paginated API client, and sync/backfill logic. `src/app/api/webhooks/whoop` + `src/app/api/jobs/` implement the webhook-as-notification pattern: the webhook route only verifies the signature and records the event; `process-webhooks` does the actual WHOOP API calls on a schedule.
+`src/lib/whoop/` holds the OAuth flow, token refresh (with the locking WHOOP's refresh-token rotation requires), the paginated API client, and sync/backfill logic. `src/app/api/webhooks/whoop` plus `src/app/api/jobs/` implement the webhook-as-notification pattern: the webhook route only verifies the signature and records the event, and `process-webhooks` does the actual WHOOP API calls on a schedule.

 ## Known simplifications (documented, not accidental)

-- A single-record WHOOP fetch endpoint for `recovery.updated` webhooks isn't documented with certainty, so that event triggers a 3-day reconciliation sync instead of fetching one exact object — slightly more API calls, no risk of hitting a made-up endpoint.
+- A single-record WHOOP fetch endpoint for `recovery.updated` webhooks isn't documented with certainty, so that event triggers a 3-day reconciliation sync instead of fetching one exact object.
+Slightly more API calls, but no risk of hitting a made-up endpoint.
 - "One active experiment per user" is enforced in application code (`eligibility.ts`), not a DB constraint.